 - Norton Bootable Recovery Tool: Stellar reputation but no customization.

-- Panda Cloud Cleaner Rescue ISO: Compact but needs Windows to run.
+- Panda Cloud Cleaner Rescue ISO: Small file size but needs Windows to boot.

 - Bitdefender Rescue CD: Useful tool but no longer updated.